Things to Do at Puerto Princesa Subterranean River National Park

 Best Time to Visit

-December to May during dry season for best weather conditions.
-Early morning tours (8-10 AM) recommended to avoid crowds.
+December to May during dry season for calmer seas and better weather.
+Early morning tours (8-10 AM) are recommended to avoid crowds and have better lighting inside the cave.

 Suggested Duration

-Full day trip (6-8 hours including travel); underground river tour itself takes 45 minutes to 1 hour
+Full day trip (6-8 hours including travel from Puerto Princesa).
+The actual underground river tour takes about 45 minutes to 1 hour.

 Getting There